The Program at Christ the King Requires Effort

 There is a Cost to Catholic School

-Tuition for a Catholic student at Christ the King is $4,834 per year, and there is a sibling discount.
+Tuition for a Catholic student at Christ the King is $5,390 per year.
 But the funds don’t have to come from the parents.
 Many of our families are fully-funded through the state of Arizona tax-credits.

 Need-based scholarships for student in grades K-8 are abundant, and the school will teach parents how to apply; therefore, the cost for a Catholic Education can be FREE to the parent.